 - And if it does, is it right for this woman to feel guilty when she admits she is not enjoying her pregnancy?

-It seems many women wanting to get pregnant and struggling to do so find it hard to be around pregnant women, let alone those who are struggling to rejoice in their pregnancy.
-And while a pregnant woman may assume she knows whom she can complain to, it seems many women experiencing infertility are staying silent about their struggle but grieving nonetheless.
+It seems many women wanting to get pregnant and struggling to do so find it hard to be around pregnant women, let alone those struggling to rejoice in their pregnancy.
+While a pregnant woman may assume she knows to whom she can complain, many women experiencing infertility stay silent about their struggle but grieve nonetheless.

-So “What is the best way for a mom to rejoice in her blessing, acknowledge her difficulties without guilt but be sensitive to those who want to be pregnant around her?”
-Well, I think remembering the experience of those on the other side is the best place to start.
+So, “What is the best way for a mom to rejoice in her blessing, acknowledge her difficulties without guilt, but be sensitive to those who want to be pregnant around her?”
+I think remembering the experience of those on the other side is the best place to start.

 Your Experiences Don’t Always Match Others’